 Cash deposits.
-Deposits and contributions received in the form of cash may be invested in bank deposits and direct obligations of the U.S. Government, pursuant to an investment policy maintained by the Company.
+Deposits and contributions received in the form of cash may only be invested in bank deposit accounts, including Federal Reserve Bank of New York (FRBNY), that provide same day access to funds.
 All interest earned on investments is accrued and included within Interest income in the accompanying Statements of Income.
-This interest is refunded to Participants and is included in Refunds to Participants in the accompanying Statements of Income.
+This interest earned on Clearing Fund is refunded to Participants and is included in Refunds to Participants in the accompanying Statements of Income.